-On July 15, 2008, the Company received a subscription in the amount of \$100,000 for 400,000 shares of the Company's common stock from Derek J. Leach ("Leach") pursuant to an Offshore Stock Purchase Agreement.
-Under terms of the agreement, the Company will issue 2,000,000 shares at .25 per share for total proceeds of \$400,000 over a period of five months.
+In 2008, the Company entered into an agreement with Derek J. Leach ("Leach") to purchase stock.
+Under terms of the agreement, the Company will issue 2,000,000 shares at .25 per share for total proceeds of \$500,000 over a period of five months.
+The Company has waived the five month period.
+To date the purchases of stock are as follows: